great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

 ## Build a validations list

 A Checkpoint class's `validations` parameter consists of a list of dictionaries.
 Each dictionary pairs one Batch Request with the Expectation Suite it should be validated against.
-The following code creates a valid `validations` list where each Batch Request is associated with an Expectation Suite named `example_suite`.
+The following code creates a valid `validations` list and associates each Batch Request with an Expectation Suite named `example_suite`.

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.py add_validations"
 ```